EliAndrewC/l7r/setting/l7r.md

 Hitomi went on a warrior's pilgrimage, training for years in self-imposed exile until she considered herself worthy to return home and face Akimori.
 She did so, and although Akimori had risen to such a high position that she had no standing to challenge him, he saw her and judged that she had become a worthy opponent and accepted her new challenge.
 Hitomi prevailed in her duel, though she almost died of her wounds afterwards.
 As he lay dying, Akimori thanked her for the greatest warrior's challenge of his life, saying he was glad to have spared her all those years ago, and was happy to see she had finally become a worthy opponent.

 Many books and plays have been written about Hitomi, and it is a common name chosen at gempukku by women who already have some specific reason to seek revenge, especially against those who have wronged a brother.
-Notably, the current daimyo of the Mirumoto family, Mirumoto Hitomi, chose that name for herself as part of a declaration of vengeance against Hida Yakamo, who killed her brother in a duel.
+Notably, the current daimyo of the Mirumoto Family, Mirumoto Hitomi, chose that name for herself as part of a declaration of vengeance against Hida Yakamo, who killed her brother in a duel.
 Hitomi later cut off Yakamo's hand before returning home to assume the role of daimyo for herself, a position which had been held in regency by her uncle Sukune.

 Matsu Hitomi's book is considered the foundational work for anyone contemplating a warrior's pilgrimage.
 This book lists a number of vows which can be sworn by someone contemplating this kind of journey.